Peter Chernin

-Peter Chernin (born May 29, 1951) is an American businessman and investor.
+Peter Chernin (born May 29, 1951) is an American film and television producer, businessman and investor.
 He is the chairman and CEO of The Chernin Group (TCG), which he founded in 2010.
 TCG manages, operates and invests in businesses in the media, entertainment, and technology sectors.
-Specifically, the company focuses on three areas: making investments in technology and media companies in the US, developing premium content for film and television, and capitalizing on strategic business opportunities in emerging markets.

 Early life and education

 Chernin was born in Harrison, New York, the son of Mary (née Townsend) and Herbert Chernin.
 Chernin, whose father was Jewish, was raised Unitarian.

 He attended and graduated with a B.A. in English literature from the University of California, Berkeley.

 Career

-Chernin joined Fox in 1989 from Lorimar Film Entertainment, where he served as president and chief operating officer.
-Earlier, he served as executive vice president of programming and marketing for Showtime/The Movie Channel.
+Chernin joined Fox in 1989 from Lorimar Film Entertainment, where he was president and chief operating officer.
+Earlier, he was executive vice president of programming and marketing for Showtime/The Movie Channel.
 Prior to Showtime, Chernin was vice president of Development and Production at the David Gerber Company.
 He began his career in publishing, first as associate publicity director of St. Martin's Press and later as an editor for Warner Books.